 Depreciation is the amount of value that an asset loses from the original price that it was purchased for.
-As we have mentioned, most assets will depreciate and this simply means that they will be worth less once they begin to age and are more heavily used.
+As we have mentioned, most assets will depreciate, and this simply means that they will be worth less once they begin to age and are more heavily used.
 Cars are a perfect example of depreciation.
 While most people see a vehicle as a necessity, they will also understand that the more miles they drive in the vehicle and the older the vehicle becomes, the less it will be worth.

-However, houses are one of the few assets that might increase in value.
 Cars on the other hand almost always lose value.
 According to The AA, if you purchase a brand new car then by the time it has travelled 30,000 miles (over a three year period) the average vehicle will have lost 60% of its value.

 It's unlikely that you will completely avoid depreciation with any products that you purchase.
-It doesn’t matter if you buy a car, a phone or a DVD; all of these products will lose value once they have been used.
+It doesn’t matter if you buy a car, a phone or a DVD; all these products will lose value once they have been used.
 Although you might not be able to completely avoid depreciation, you might be able to limit the effect it has.
 For instance, certain products and brands will hold their value far better than others.
 In the motoring industry for instance if you buy a car that has a strong brand, such as Volkswagen and Audi, the vehicle will depreciate slower than a Ford or Vauxhall.
-This is partly due to reliability, demand and the status associated with particular brands.
+This is partly due to reliability, demand and the status associated with brands.

 This also means that choosing the right car when you are buying will have a big impact on the overall cost.
-If you buy a car for £8,000 which 5 years later is only worth £2,000 you are actually going to have less value than if you have purchased a vehicle for £10,000 that 5 years later is worth £5,000.
+If you buy a car for £8,000 which 5 years later is only worth £2,000 you are going to have less value than if you have purchased a vehicle for £10,000 that 5 years later is worth £5,000.

-There are a number of car finance options on the market other than Hire Purchase, such as Personal Contract Purchase and Lease Purchase.
+There are many car finance options on the market other than Hire Purchase, such as Personal Contract Purchase and Lease Purchase.
 These agreements work in a similar way to a leasing agreement, except there is the option to purchase the car at the end by making a balloon payment.
 This payment is based on the guaranteed future value of a car – which is the value that the lender calculated the car to be worth by the end of the contract, according to the amount they predicted it would depreciate by.

 How does residual value affect my leasing agreement?